mui/mui-x/docs/data/tree-view/overview/overview.md

 #### Tree Item 2

-This is a new component that provides a more powerful customization API, and will eventually replace Tree Item.
+This is a new component that provides a more powerful customization API, and will eventually replace `<TreeItem />`.

 When using Simple Tree View,
 you can import it from `@mui/x-tree-view/TreeItem2` and use it as a child of the Simple Tree View component: